Createdd/Writing/articles/Pragmatic.md

 ## Pragmatic Approach

-Now concepts are more focused on the development area.
+Now the authors focus more on the development area.

-- always stay as DRY as possible (Don't repeat yourself).
+Always stay as DRY as possible (Don't repeat yourself).
 Avoid duplicating code, information or documentation.
+Every piece of knowledge should be a single, unambiguous, authoritative representation within a system.

-- follow the principle of [orthogonality](https://en.wikipedia.org/wiki/Orthogonality_(programming)) (set a small set of primitive constructs, that can be combined in a small number of ways)
+Follow the principle of [orthogonality](https://en.wikipedia.org/wiki/Orthogonality_(programming)).
+Set a small set of primitive constructs, that can be combined in a small number of ways.
+It allows to:
+- reduce the numbers of errors
+- divide functions within an application easier
+- divide teams more logical
+- test faster

+Use tracer bullets and prototyping to evaluate an environment and adapt it's tools accordingly.
+Whereas tracer bullets (can be algorithms, techniques, languages, or libraries) should penetrate a bigger area, prototyping provides great feedback when exploring a more focused are of the project (can be new features in an existing system, contents of external data/tools, user interface design).

+> Shoot tracer bullets to explore, prototype to learn!

+## Basic tools

 ## Useful links & credits